strawgate/make-prefetch/README.md

 [this picture of Hodor](http://i.imgur.com/YAUeUOG.jpg) and you want to create a prefetch statement for it.

-To do this, run `& .\make-prefetch` on the file to generate a prefetch statement:
+To do this, run `& .\get-prefetch` on the file to generate a prefetch statement:

-    & .\make-prefetch hodor.jpg
+    & .\get-prefetch hodor.jpg

 This will output a prefetch statement with `http://REPLACEME` as the URL: